 Tax initiatives are implemented once the group's values, reputation, corporate and social responsibilities have been considered.
-All tax transactions will only be implemented if the in line with the commercial and business requirements of each company.
+All tax transactions will only be implemented if they are in line with the commercial and business requirements of each company and legislatively compliant.

-As a multinational group, consideration is given to international tax guidelines.
+As a multinational group, consideration is given to international tax guidelines as set out by the Organisation for Economic Co-Operation and Development ("OECD") and the evolving transfer pricing laws.